 Variable rate savings accounts usually have more flexible access to them and are a great option for first-time savers.
 However, if you’re saving for something specific, lower interest means it may take you longer.
 Usually the more access available, the lower the interest rate is likely to be.

-Alternatively, if you can leave your savings untouched, a good option might be a fixed rate account.
+If you can leave your savings untouched, a good option might be a fixed rate account.
 These lock your savings away for a set period – usually between one and five years.

 They can reward you with a higher rate of interest so your savings could grow faster.
 And, because the interest rate is fixed, you’ll know how much you could earn on your savings.
 However, fixed rates usually carry some restrictions on access, so ensure you check the terms and conditions of the savings account you choose to make sure it suits your needs.